deniyuda348/solana-market-making-bot/README.md

-# Solana Market Nexus Backend
+# Solana Market Maker bot backend and frontend

 A robust backend service for the Solana Market Nexus application, providing market making bot administration and management capabilities on the Solana blockchain.